signal11/m-stack/README.txt

 Support
 --------
-Free support for this product will be somewhat limited.
+Free support for this product is be somewhat limited.
 A mailing list will be setup soon.

-Paid support will be available through Signal 11 Software.
+Paid support is available through Signal 11 Software.

 Consulting Services
 --------------------